react-navigation/react-navigation.github.io/versioned_docs/version-7.x/elements.md

 ### `HeaderBackground`

 A component containing the styles used in the background of the header, such as the background color and shadow.
 It's the default for [`headerBackground`](#headerbackground).
-It accepts the same props as an [`View`](https://reactnative.dev/docs/view).
+It accepts the same props as a [`View`](https://reactnative.dev/docs/view).

 Usage: